sergio-usma/Awesome-books/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

 I would like to thank Microverse for his groundbreaking work on data visualization in his lessons.
-Also, is important recognize the Original Design by Cindy Shin in Behance https://www.behance.net/gallery/29845175/CC-Global-Summit-2015.
+I would also like to thank the code reviewers for their valuable feedback.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>